 As you decide how to teach the topic of spending, you’ll see many approaches, such as:

-- Use online reviews and websites to determine the accurate value and quality levels of various products, helping them to decide which purchases are wise or not.
+- Use online reviews and websites to determine the accurate value and quality levels of various products, helping them decide which purchases are wise.

 - Create budgets using hypothetical salaries found online, figuring out how much they could spend monthly in various categories, and see if they need to readjust their career goals.